 She sipped again as her vivid green eyes took in the meek mouse sitting across from her.
 The girl was unremarkable, hunched over in her drab high-necked gown of practical grey wool with the plainest black lace trimming a matching white lace cap and frilly fichu.
 Hidden was even the idea of femininity as if banished to some particular jail of prudish contempt.
 Somewhere, though, under the bulk and practicality was a youngish well formed looking girl.
 She made it difficult indeed to recognize the fragile lines of her petite heart shaped face or the luminosity of the large doe like eyes with elegant dark smudges forming crescents underneath them staring out as if in wonder of the world at large from the pale creamy skin that held the slightest blush from the icy winds of the cold spring months.

 Madame Descoteaux staked her fortunes on her abilities to size up with a quick accurateness the female persuasion.
-These pragmatic skills had taken her on the far journey from the dank London slums to its glittering haute société, or at least into the demi-monde, the underbelly of the dark wishes of haute société.
+These pragmatic skills had taken her on the far journey from the dank Paris slums to London’s glittering haute société, or at least into the demi-monde, the underbelly of the dark wishes of haute société.
 In her estimable opinion, despite the separate admiral qualities of beauty, the full package held together of the girl’s physical merits presented a rather unremarkable dull temptation.
 The one true beauty the girl could boast that the sensible madame Descoteaux could detect was piled high upon the frail head in heavy braids of the richest chocolate brown she had ever seen.
 She wanted to pluck the dreary pins holding up that glorious mane in its sensible bun and set free what she knew was a spectacular display.

 “I, uh, I, uh.”
 The girl stammered red faced.
 “No, not a man, exactly.”